ELELAB/LipidDyn/examples/lipid2md/README.txt

 In one column we have the category of the lipid while on the other its concentration.
-The second input file is the config2MD.yaml available in the current folder in which the definitions of the lipids of charmm36 are stored.
+The second input file is the config2MD.yaml available in the current folder in which the definitions of the lipids of charmm36 and Martini are stored.
 To run the tool:

-lipid2MD -i dataset_species_ER_median.csv -c config2MD.yaml -fa -o trial -og trial
+lipid2MD -i dataset_species_ER_median.csv -c config2MD.yaml -fa -cg -cg2 -o trial -og trial -l 600

 The flag "-o" and "-og" specify the name of the output files.
 Only one or both flag can be selected.